PurtiMittal/Balanced-Tree-T-SQL-Analysis/README.md

   1. **Revenue Optimization:** Identified the top-performing "Category Toppers" and "Segment Toppers" driving the majority of growth.
   2. **Market Basket Analysis:** Successfully mapped "Product Triplets" to uncover hidden cross-selling opportunities within single transactions.
   3. **Member Loyalty ROI:** Quantified 20% transactions lift provided by registered members vs guests.
-  4. **Executive Formatting:** All outputs in consolidated report are formatted to financial standards (e.g., $1,234.50 and 12.75%)
+  4. **Executive Formatting:** All outputs in consolidated report are formatted to financial standards (e.g., $1,234.50 and 12.75%).
+  5. **Every product clears 49%+ transaction penetration** For a 12 product catalogue, that's unusually high.
+Customers aren't sticking to a few favourites, they are buying broadly across the range.

 ## How to Run
   1. Execute Database_Setup/product_details.sql to build table structure and insert values into product_details table